What is TAVR? (TAVI)

 What is involved in a TAVR procedure?

-Usually valve replacement requires an open-heart procedure with a “sternotomy”, in which the chest is surgically separated (opened) for the procedure.
-The TAVR or TAVI procedures can be done through very small openings that leave all the chest bones in place.
+Valve replacement usually requires an open-heart procedure with a “sternotomy,” in which the chest is surgically opened for the procedure.
+The TAVR or TAVI procedure can be done through very small openings that leave all the chest bones in place.

 The TAVR procedure is performed using one of two approaches, allowing the cardiologist or surgeon to choose which one provides the best and safest way to access the valve:

-• Entering through the femoral artery (large artery in the groin), called the transfemoral approach, which does not require a surgical incision in the chest, or
+• Transfemoral approach: Entering through the femoral artery (large artery in the groin), which does not require a surgical incision in the chest.

-• Using a minimally invasive surgical approach with a small incision in the chest and entering through a large artery in the chest or through the tip of the left ventricle (the apex), which is known as the transapical approach.
+• Transapical approach: Using a minimally invasive surgical approach with a small incision in the chest and entering through a large artery in the chest or through the tip of the left ventricle (the apex).

 Who's a good candidate for this type of valve surgery?

-The procedure is available to patients in all risk categories.
+The procedure is available to people in all risk categories.

-TAVR can be an effective option to improve quality of life in patients who otherwise have limited choices for repair of their aortic valve.
+TAVR can be an effective option to improve the quality of life in people who otherwise have limited choices for the repair of their aortic valve.

 Options for aortic stenosis treatment chart